If you like history and archeology, Antalya is an ideal destination for you.

 Antalya’s climate is similar to that of other nearby cities in the Mediterranean and the Turkish Aegean.

-mild winterswith nighttime lows that do not usually fall below 5ºC.
+In other words, mild winterswith nighttime lows that do not usually fall below 5ºC.
 5ºC and daytime highs around 15ºC.
 15ºC.

 Es en esta estación invernal cuando se concentran las lluvias (de noviembre a marzo), cuando suele haber unos 12 días lluviosos al mes.